Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 It isn't enough to commit the code, you also have to push it somewhere.
 Even if that is just a repo on the same box.

+You don't want to restore this situation from backups, you want the restore to be from the repo.
+Much simpler and more to the point.
+And the backup would be of the repo, not the working directory!

-Bitbucket and 3 copies minimum (Score:2)
+Bitbucket and 3 copies minimum (Score:3)

 You can setup a free account for a private repository on Bitbucket (free for small teams of